 Workflow & Resourcing

-With an influx of conversations occurring directly or indirectly about COVID-19, update your tagging, routing, and prioritization rules to account for the additional volume.
+With an influx of conversations occurring directly or indirectly about a crisis, update your tagging, routing, and prioritization rules to account for the additional volume.
 Additionally, configure shared dashboards to analyze the impact and measure the utilization of your agents.

 If you are an admin that needs help enacting the below best practices, our product coaches are here to help.